Saskatchewan’s Largest Celebration of Young Leaders

 Livestream broadcast

 Join in the INSPIRE celebration from anywhere in the province!
-Register to receive a link to the livestream broadcast and watch the event live on the morning of May 8.
+Register to receive a link to the livestream broadcast and watch the event live with your students.

 Itohan Agbator